xavierolivenza/UPC_3DEngine/README.md

 -Octree only works with static objects, if an object is not static, this will not be inside octree.
 If you activate frustrum culling and everything disappears that mean that you might have static objects and an invalid octree, just recalculate it.

+-Inside Assets folder will be created one Scenes Folder, here all scenes will be stored, the scene called "EditorScene_Backup" is the scene useed by the editor to store the play/stop status of the scene.

 ### CONTROLS

 -Camera controls